 Hence, postpone your shopping to the times when you are not hungry.

 Have Enough Sleep

-The researchers found that the function of the brain’s anterior lobe (which is responsible for making decisions) is impaired after a night of insomnia.
-This part of the brain is responsible for rewarding and controlling the desire.
+The researchers found that the brain’s anterior lobe (which is responsible for making decisions) is impaired after a night of insomnia.
+This part of the brain is responsible for rewarding and controlling desire.

 These changes have made people more inclined to eat high-calorie, sweet and salty foods.
 Another study found that seniors who slept late consumed more calories, fast food and soft drinks, and fewer fruits and vegetables.